Why Sortition

 Well, let’s work through the most often repeated alternative strategies.

-Australia already does all of these things and, while their government is more functional than ours, they still have significant political problems.
+Australia already does all of these things and, while their government may be more functional than ours, they still have significant political problems.

-Bernie Sanders and AOC seem to think the solution is getting more working-class people to run.
+Bernie Sanders often claims that the solution is getting more working-class people to run.

 But why don’t you run?